itverket/itdagene-2022-mobil-app-case-setup-skeleton/README.md

 Repository contains skeleton app for both [React-Native](https://reactnative.dev) with [Expo](https://expo.dev), and [Flutter](https://flutter.dev).

-Choose which technology you want to use.
+Choose which technology you want to use, and use the skeleton app to set up and have the developer environment ready before the itDAGENE 2022 mobil app case starts.

 ## React Native with Expo